Skip to Content

 You won’t be able to believe your eyes when you go, it’s that blue!

 If you’re feeling brave (or if it’s a particularly hot day), you may want to cool down in the freezing cold waters.
-The average water temperature here is just 9 degrees Celsius or 48 degrees Fahrenheit.
+The average water temperature here is just 9 °C (48 °F).
 My partner always goes for a swim, but if I’m honest, I can never get myself in!

-Without a doubt, the Blue Pools are one of the most popular places to visit in Mount Aspiring National park and a staple on any road trip up the West Coast.
-Many also consider visiting the Blue Pools as one of the top things to do on the South Island.
+Without a doubt, the Blue Pools is one of the most popular places to visit in Mount Aspiring National Park and a staple on any road trip up the West Coast.

-Hot tip: There are an obscene amount of annoying sandflies at the Blue Pools so be sure to wear insect repellant as well as long pants to keep them at bay.
+Hot tip: You’ll likely come across the swarms of sandflies that call the Blue Pools home, so be sure to wear insect repellant as well as long pants to keep them at bay.
 Their bites are super itchy and can last for weeks on some people.

 2. Hike to the Brewster Hut